Help save our land, water,and wildlife in the lower Muskingum watershed..

 Public Access: An all-weather parking area has been created, and there are plans to lay out walking trails.

-Neighboring Properties: On the west is a residential property owned by Edgar and Alma Ginther, who have quit claimed to FLMR their interest in the portion of the former Dana Island adjacent to their property.
+Neighboring Properties: On the west is a residential property owned by Edgar and Alma Ginther, who have quit claimed to LMC their interest in the portion of the former Dana Island adjacent to their property.
 To the east is farmland owned by Roy Skinner.

 Environmental Factors: An oil line crosses the property from a well on the Ginther property to a storage tank on the Skinner property.
 To the south, on the Skinner property, is the buried site of the former MGML landfill (1969-78) which was closed in 1978 and largely cleaned up by the EPA after the discovery of about 1200 55-gallon drums of industrial waste.
-Restrictions on this property include no excavation of any kind that might disturb what was not removed (OEPA documents in FLMR files).
+Restrictions on this property include no excavation of any kind that might disturb what was not removed (OEPA documents in LMC files).
 Some recent household dumping has occurred and will be cleaned up.
 The late summer display of butterfly weed is impressive.

 Management: In 2008 and 2009, volunteers removed tree- of-heaven (Ailanthus altissima) by cutting about 4 ft. above the ground and dripping herbicide on the cambium layer of the ‘stump’.
 It is estimated that more than 3000 trees and saplings were removed in this manner.
 Also in spring of 2009, 15 American chestnut seedlings and 20 butternut nuts were planted among the downed trunks and stumps on the assumption that they will be somewhat protected from deer.
 Oak, maple, sycamore and box elder saplings are already growing among the fallen tree trunks.